joiellantero/qr-code-payables/README.md

 1. Go to `src/Images.tsx` to change the QR image
    1. Create or edit your qr code as you like then upload the image in your cloud storage.
-   2. If you plan on making your repository **public**, follow the steps below.
+   2. If you want to hide your URLs to your QR codes in your source code, follow the steps below.
        1. Create a `.env` file in your root directory (where `package.json` is located).
        2. Make the images publicly available then copy and paste the URLs in the `.env` file similar to the format below:
           ```